Identifying keyword cannibalisation for better SEO

 Based on the profile of each Hotel (above), Google likely won’t be able to decipher which product to offer up in the SERPs, as all are equal in strength and theming.
 The same would apply if all three had the same amount of internal links and snippet copy too.
 Below is a working example of this.

 Here is the Amazon.com site in Google UK for the search term “42 Inch TV”.
-Amazon doesn’t have a landing page for this term, or at least Google isn’t recognising one.
+Amazon doesn’t have a landing page for this general term (it quite easily could), or at least Google isn’t recognising one.

 Therefore all these separate product pages (noted by A, B, C, and D) are appearing for this same search term, and swapping positions.